Speeches and Webinars Since 2011

 The Onassis Prize acceptance speech can be downloaded now by clicking on the link.

-Dr. Brooks gave a presentation entitled When Are Marine Highways Successful?
+To an invited audience, Dr. Brooks gave a presentation entitled When Are Marine Highways Successful?
 Lessons from Experiences in Other Countries at Vanderbilt University, Nashville TN, on 23 January 2018.

 Earlier in the month (on 8 January 2018), she gave a presentation entitled The Future of Transportation Infrastructure: What?
 Where?
 How?(A Marine Perspective) to the Transportation Research Board (session 329).